JAWorsfold/CV/README.md

 #### 05/2022 - present

 ##### Convex Insurance: Digital Underwriting - Utilising the latest technologies to offer new growth opportunities in the specialty market
-- Tech Lead for a new mission to automate the processing of underwriting data and distributing it to downstream systems
+- Tech Lead for a new mission to automate the extraction, enrichment, and distruibution of underwriting data to downstream systems
 - Developing and maintaining multiple web applications for specialty insurance.
 Utilising `TypeScript`, `Node`, `Nest.js`, `React`, `Postgres`, `Docker`, and `AWS` (ECS, RDS, Lambda, S3, EventBridge, CDK)
+- Focusing on an `Everything as Code` approach that ensures the consistency and robustness of delivered products
-- Designing and implementing complex integrations and automations between systems, utilising event-driven architecture in AWS
+- Designing and implementing complex integrations and automations, utilising `serverless` and `event-driven architectures`
+- Working closely with the client to understand their vision and refine a roadmap of delivery
 - Mentoring, pair programmming, and peer reveiewing the work of junior developers
 - Leading agile ceremonies on behalf of the scrum master